xing-lab-pitt/GraphVelo/README.md

 ## Getting Started with GraphVelo

-- Let's get started with our [quick start guide demo](https://graphvelo.readthedocs.io/en/latest/index.html).
+- Let's get started with our [Tutorials](https://graphvelo.readthedocs.io/en/latest/index.html).
 - Contribute to the project on [GitHub](https://github.com/xing-lab-pitt/GraphVelo).

-GraphVelo is a graph-based machine learning procedure that uses RNA velocities inferred from existing methods as input and infers velocity vectors lie in the tangent space of the low-dimensional manifold formed by the single cell data.
-GraphVelo preserves vector magnitude and direction information during transformations across different data representations.
 If you use our tool in your own work, please cite it as

 ```
 @article {Chen2024.12.03.626638,